Andy Hopper: Awards and honours

 Hopper is a Fellow of the Institution of Engineering and Technology (FIET) and was a Trustee from 2003 until 2006, and again between 2009 and 2013.
 In 2004, Hopper was awarded the Mountbatten Medal of the IET (then IEE).
 He served as president of the IET between 2012 and 2013.

 Hopper was elected a Fellow of the Royal Academy of Engineering in 1996 and awarded their silver medal in 2003.

 He was a member of the Council of the Royal Academy of Engineering from 2007 to 2010.
 In 2013, he was part of the RealVNC team to receive the MacRobert Award.

 In 1999, Hopper gave the Royal Society's Clifford Paterson Lecture on Progress and research in the communications industry published under the title Sentinent Computing and was thus awarded the society's bronze medal for achievement.
 In May 2006, he was elected a Fellow of the Royal Society.
 He was a member of the Council of the Royal Society between 2009 and 2011.
 In 2017, Hopper become treasurer and vice-president of the Royal Society and was awarded the Bakerian Lecture and Prize.

 In the 2007 New Year Honours, Hopper was made an CBE for services to the computer industry.

 In 2004, Hopper was awarded the Association for Computing Machinery's SIGMOBILE Outstanding Contribution Award and in 2016 the Test-of-Time Award for the Active Badge paper.

 In July 2005, Hopper was awarded an Honorary Fellowship of Swansea University.

 In 2010 Hopper was awarded an Honorary Degree from Queen's University Belfast.

 In 2011 Hopper was elected as member of the Council and Trustee of the University of Cambridge and a member of the Finance Committee.

 Hopper serves on several academic advisory boards.
 In 2005, he was appointed to the advisory board of the Institute of Electronics Communications and Information Technology at Queen's University Belfast.
 In 2008 he joined the advisory board of the Department of Computer Science, University of Oxford.
 In 2011 he was appointed a member of the advisory board of the School of Computer and Communication Sciences at the École Polytechnique Fédérale de Lausanne.

+Since 2018 he has been a Commissioner of the Royal Commission for the Exhibition of 1851.

 He was knighted in the 2021 Birthday Honours for services to computer technology.